RhymeForge ยท Word page

 No family rhymes for analyses.
 Reach for assonance below for the closest slant.

-Analyses alone, rationales in the chorus โ the song builds the consonant in.
+Analyses alone, pleased in the chorus โ€” the song builds the consonant in.

 Why analyses rhymes the way it does

-The rhyme map for analyses starts at the vowel โ the centred /ษ/, IPA /ษ/ โ and ends where the line tails through a fricative.
-In our 54,000-word dictionary the perfect-rhyme pool returns 1 match, family rhymes 0, additive and subtractive together 17, assonance 6,711, and consonance 9.
-That's a narrow strict column with a very deep slant well beneath it.
-Modern songwriting reads those slants as rhymes; the ear has been trained on them for a century.
+The rhyme map for analyses starts at the vowel โ€” the centred /ษ›/, IPA /ษ›/ โ€” and ends where the line tails through a fricative.
+In our 54,000-word dictionary the perfect-rhyme pool returns 177 matches, family rhymes 0, additive and subtractive together 344, assonance 7,757, and consonance 1028.
+That's a deep perfect column.
+The song can ride strict rhymes from end to end, only sliding into assonance when the line needs to surprise.
 Writing-tip: don't end every line with the strict rhyme.
 Use the slant columns at the joints and the strict matches at the seams.
 Analyses works hardest when the slant carries the verse and the strict match closes the chorus.

 More songwriting tools